-When review posters violate a site's guidelines, this content can be removed.
+When reviewers violate a site's Terms of Service (TOS) the content can often be removed.
 Inappropriate content, intellectual property issues, privacy issues, promotional reviews and more are all reasons to request reviews be removed.

 If you want to drive your business's positive image for the long-haul, you'll need to do more than monitoring online reviews.
 As important as a sturdy review management strategy is, it's only one piece of the larger pie that represents your digital image.
 Learn more about online reputation management by visiting our blog, or contact us today for a free consultation.